sedouard/BuildCamp/Tuesday/Session_10_Express1/README.md

 The only tricky part in this api is to grab the last part of the route to get the station abbreviation code which tells us which station to pass in the **orig** parameter to the Bart API:

 	exports.get = function (req, res) {
-		//split up the original url called by the client var parts = req.originalUrl.split('/');
-	    //get the last part of the url which should be our station abbreviation var station = parts[parts.length - 1];
+		//the ':id' part of the route will b req.params.id var station = req.params.id;
 	}

-In the Express [documentation]() request.originalUrl will contain the original URL called by the client.
-The last part of that URL will be our station abbreviation code.
+In the Express [documentation]() request.params.id will contain the ':id' portion of the request route.
+This id will be the abbrevation for our station (For example Powell St Station is abbreviated PWOL, so a possible route is /api/etd/POWL).

 Now that we have the station abbreviation we can do the same thing as the **/api/etd** route and just call the Bart Api with **orig=station**: